andregasser/bigbone/README.md

 save you some time.

 ## Request Not Sent / No Data Returned
-Make sure, you call `.execute()` on the BigBone library method you want to use.
+Make sure you call `.execute()` on the BigBone library method you want to use.
 Here's an example:

 ```kotlin
 val client = MastodonClient.Builder(instance).build()